 France - A skiing nation with plenty of superlatives!
-The Mont Blanc is the highest mountain in the Alps, the Vanoise Express the biggest and fastest double floored cable car in the world, and Les Trois Vallées claims to be the largest ski area in the world.
+The Mont Blanc is the highest mountain in the Alps, the Vanoise Express the biggest and fastest double floored cable car in the world, and Les 3 Vallées claims to be the largest ski area in the world.
 Whether you want to ski the glacier in Les 2 Alpes, on the Olympic slopes of Chamrousse, the interconnected ski areas in the region Les Sybelles or in the small but not any less nice ski area as in Valfréjus - in France, you can find whatever you're looking for.

 Après-Ski in France is generally somewhat quieter than in Austria.
 However there generally tend to be bistros and bars in all ski resorts where you can comfortably end a days skiing.
 Après-Ski centres have developed in some areas, which are well known for ski hut entertainment and great parties.
 These areas include Val Thorens, Tignes, Les Deux Alpes, Méribel and Courchevel.
 All the larger ski resorts have sport centres with swimming pools, bowling alleys, tennis and squash courts and often also ice rinks.
 Additionally, depending on the resort, more adventurous sports such as ice-climbing, snowshoe hikes, paragliding and snowmobiling are available.
 Good food has always played a massive part in the lives of French people.
 Therefore you can find a large variety of restaurants in the French ski resorts which offer a range of dishes, from regional favourites to gourmet cuisine.
 Specialities from the French Alps include cheese fondue, Tartiflette (a hot potato and cheese dish) and Raclette, as well as the Génépi herb liqueur.